DaxiaK/MyDiary/README.md

 Some function will be implemented later ,but some user is asking about them.
 If you want to help this project , you can select them first and let me know:

-1. page curl effect in calendar(ref: [1](https://github.com/harism/android_page_curl) [2](http://blog.csdn.net/aigestudio/article/details/42678541) )
-2. Implments search in MainActivity , ContactsActivity
+1. Implments search in MainActivity , ContactsActivity
-3. load contacts from phone
-4. Add border and radius in all dialogfragment
+2. Add border and radius in all dialogfragment

 ## known issue